kyle-marshall/zinger-mod/README.md

 # zinger-mod

 This Logic World mod adds a Zinger.
 It's like the Singer, and even found in the same component category.
-Unlike the Singer it it quite wide and has 9 input pins.
+Unlike the Singer it is quite wide and has 9 input pins.
 8 of these are used to select the note, and it can even hit some in-between notes (see below).

 ## THE DATA SHEET